The ‘Gender Equality’ Delusion.

 An Empowered Women Is Herself

-(This is, of course, what separates her from her feminist counterparts.)
+This is what separates her from her feminist counterparts.

 She doesn’t need to prove what she knows she is, just like she doesn’t need to compensate for what she’s accepted she is not.

-- She knows she doesn’t need to be as strong as a man, because in many ways, she isn’t.
+- She doesn’t need to be as strong as a man.
+She knows in many ways, she’s not.
 Her power is different.
 Instead of competing with him, she does the things she’s better at.
 She compliments his power, with hers.

-- She knows she doesn’t need to seduce a man, because she knows that’s not her true power.
-After all, any woman can do that — and it only destroys him.
+- She doesn’t need to seduce a man.
+She knows that’s not her true power.
+After all, any woman can do that — and ultimately it only hurts him.
 She doesn’t use her power against him.

-- She knows she doesn’t need a man, because she needs no validation.
+- She doesn’t need to depend on a man.
+She needs no validation.
 She already knows she’s enough, because she’s complete.
 She creates her own power, thus takes no power away from him.

-By knowing these three truths, and acting accordingly, a wise woman not only harnesses her own full power, but also enables the man of her choosing to fully harness his.
+Thus, a wise woman not only harnesses her own full power, but also enables the man she loves to fully harness his.

-More importantly, a woman who knows herself doesn’t waste time trying to be anything other than what she already is.
+Even more, a woman who knows herself doesn’t waste any time trying to be anything other than what she already is.

 Makes sense, right?

-A woman who fulfills her true purpose is empowered because she is herself.
+Ultimately, the woman who fulfills her true purpose is empowered because she’s chosen to be herself.